Quarry Landfill Capping Progress

 - Installation of intermediate cover (Completed October 10, 2022)

-- Installation of a dedicated thermocouple system temperature probe system (Installation to be complete by December 31, 2022)
+- Installation of a dedicated thermocouple system temperature probe system (Completed)

-- Develop Stormwater Plan (Once all remediation actions are completed, a temporary synthetic membrane will be installed over the landfill.
-Includes construction of storm water basin before installation of Ethylene Vinal Alcohol cover.)
+- Develop and implement Stormwater Plan (Once all remediation actions are completed, a temporary synthetic membrane will be installed over the landfill.
+Includes construction of storm water basin before installation of Ethylene Vinal Alcohol cover.) – In Progress

 - Negotiations between engineers, DEQ, and the city leads to consensus on a timeline to complete recommended actions from the report, such as: